Body Modification: Anatomy, Alteration, and Art in Anthropogeny

 California State University, Fullerton

 Ryan Nichols is a professor of philosophy at California State University, Fullerton.
 He is an interdisciplinary researcher who, since 2004, has been mostly focused on the question ‘What made China Chinese?’
-In pursuit of an answer, he has collaborated with researchers in the humanities, social science, life science, data science, and mathematics.
-Ryan has published a monograph with Oxford, and recently edited The Routledge International Handbook of Morality, Cognition, and Emotion in China (2022).
-He has held fellowships at University of British Columbia, Notre Dame, the National Endowment for the Humanities, and has held a three-year Academic Cross-Training fellowship from the John Templeton Foundation.
-His research on footbinding includes an exceptionally critical review paper of the apparently reigning explanation, the labor market theory, and, with collaborators, an agent-based model of 1,000 years of footbinding that is as faithful as possible to the actual demographic history of China.
+In pursuit of an answer, he has collaborated with researchers in the humanities, gene-culture co-evolution, psychology, social science, life science, data science, genetics, and mathematics.
+Ryan has published a monograph with Oxford, and edited The Routledge International Handbook of Morality, Cognition, and Emotion in China (2022).
+He has held fellowships at University of British Columbia, Notre Dame, the National Endowment for the Humanities, a three-year Academic Cross-Training fellowship, and in 2025-26 will be on fellowship at the Hanse-Wissenschaftskolleg.
+He makes an effort to learn from everyone he meets.
+He is looking forward to the 'How humans came to construct their worlds' because of the theme's connection to niche construction theory, cultural evolution, and the opportunity it affords to explore with experts ways in which evolutionary psychological factors, e.g. mate guarding, may have influenced architecture.

 UC San Diego